Parsa-Rajabi/CPSC-344/docs/ai-policy.md

 Grading will be done based on the rubric on an absolute scale, the use of AI tools will not negatively impact your grade.

-**Please note that the policy about the use of AI tools in CMPT 376W - D200 is up for change as the term progresses.
+**Please note that the policy about the use of AI tools in this course is up for change as the term progresses.
 Changes will be communicated in-class and via this page.**

-Questions about this policy can be directed to the instructor via email with the following email header: _[CPSC 344 - AI Policy]_.
+Questions about this policy can be directed to the instructors via email with the following email header: _[CPSC 344 - AI Policy]_.

 ### Acknowledgements